matloff/TidyverseSkeptic/README.md

 Two major **dplyr** functions, pipes, and a somewhat sophisticated usage of **ggplot2**!
-It would be out of the question to use this example early in a Tidy course, far too much machinery to cover, at least in the first couple of weeks.
+It would be out of the question to use this example early in a Tidy course, far too much machinery to cover.
 But easy to do so in a course using base-R, in the first or second lesson.
 That should be the goal, empowering students to work on real problems, early on.

 ## Case study:  Tidy's banning the $ sign and brackets